Acupuncture for Post-Traumatic Stress Disorder

 Why Choose Acupuncture for PTSD?

 Acupuncture is a drug-free treatment dating back hundreds of centuries ago.
 It supports the body in its own natural healing abilities by improving the flow of energy throughout your body and creating balance.

-If you or someone you know is suffering from PTSD, or other stress-related illnesses such as insomnia, depression, or anxiety in the DC area, contact Earley Wellness Group today.
+If you or someone you know is suffering from PTSD, or other stress-related illnesses such as insomnia, depression, or anxiety in the DC area, then schedule an appointment with Earley Wellness Group today.
 We work in partnership with our client to address the root causes of stress and balance the body with acupuncture for stress, herbs, and providing constant support for making necessary lifestyle changes.